teuben/nemo/docs/source/rse.rst

 * Q: If you want to redesign the package, what would you do?

-* Q: What steps did you take to make the results reproducible? pick some numeric and differ up to N digits (the BSF function)

-* Q: How do you manage dependencies? hierarchical Makefile + configure, pretty old tech stuff
+   * writing the core in C was probably good.
+Portability of C++ is now better.
+Even our conversion to C99 is not complete.
+   * add unit tests, now they are distributed in local Testfile and "make testXXX"
+   * better autoconf and/or cmake based install built from the ground up
+   * integration in other than bash, eg. python or other high level scripting (julia?)

-* and number of peculiar data (e.g. rotcur.5), and benchmark (CPU wise, but also "24+1" body)
+* a number of peculiar data (e.g. rotcur.5), and benchmark (CPU wise, but also "24+1" body)

-* While the topic of a legacy code is interesting and NEMO seems to be a well-used tool in the community, the abstract is very short.
-  What are lessons learned to keep this code going?
-How many users are using it?
-How many citations are there?
+* Q: What are lessons learned to keep this code going?

+* Q: How many users are using it?
+There is probably a small core group, and there is good competition from python based environments (yt, amuse, galpy, gala, pynbody).
+In philosphy. `AMUSE <https://amusecode.github.io/>`_ comes closest to NEMO.

+* Q: How many citations are there?
+  This is the sad story about legacy software.
+Only recently ADS and ASCL make it possible to track software.

 * Some innovative aspects of NEMO perhaps not seen widely used:
    * connect code with papers via an `ADS bibcode <https://ui.adsabs.harvard.edu/help/actions/bibcode>`_.
      See our `bibcode <https://teuben.github.io/nemo/man_html/bibcode.html>`_ table
    * help= vs. man and **checkpars**
    * loadobj:   body, potential, ...
    * scattered Testfile to pick up tests for "make check" (like a Makefile)
    * scattered Benchfile to pick up benchmarks for "make bench10" (like a Makefile)
+   * the use of the **bsf** tool to check reproducible to N digits.
    * *surely there must be more*